antonrh/anydi/docs/extensions/django.md

 }
 ```

-This configuration will inject dependencies into your Django views located in the specified URL configuration (URLconf).
+This configuration injects dependencies into your Django views in the specified URLconf.

-Assume you have a service class that you want to inject into your views:
+Let's say you have a service class you want to inject into your views:

 ```python
 class HelloService: